mayavend/diabetes-tracker/README.md

 - I decided what features stayed, what changed, and what the final product should communicate.

 Codex was used to build the product.
 It helped implement the frontend, refactor the code, and iterate quickly on features and interface changes.
 However, Codex was not the source of the project idea.
 I used it as a development tool under my direction, similar to an AI-assisted engineering workflow.

-This matters for academic integrity: the project reflects my decisions, prompting, testing, and revision process, even though AI-assisted coding played a major role in implementation.

 ## Technical Implementation